329. Verses on the destruction of the Woods near Drumlanrig

 Email Poem |

-Analysis and Comments on 329.
+Comments, Analysis, and Meaning on 329.
 Verses on the destruction of the Woods near Drumlanrig

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 329.
 Verses on the destruction of the Woods near Drumlanrig here.